-On Staten Island, select pharmacies and all NYPD precincts contain drop boxes where you can dispose of old, unused and unwanted medications.
+On Staten Island, select pharmacies, hospitals, and all NYPD precincts have drug drop boxes where you can dispose of old, unused, and unwanted medications.

-TYSA has worked tirelessly to expand take back locations to pharmacies across Staten Island.
-Sponsored by Richmond County District Attorney Michael McMahon, MedSafe drug disposal safes have been installed in the following pharmacies:
+TYSA is working with Richmond County District Attorney Michael McMahon and other community partners to expand take back locations to even more pharmacies and locations across Staten Island.
+Sponsored by DA Michael McMahon, MedSafe drug disposal safes have been installed in the following pharmacies:

 - Delco Drugs and Specialty Pharmacy – 3833 Richmond Avenue (Eltingville)